Yogyakarta Kraton Guards: Modern era

 In 1942, the Kraton Guards were dissolved by the Japanese government, but in 1970, they were restored at the orders of Sultan Hamengkubuwono IX.
 Ten companies were officially reactivated with some changes in their structure.
 Originally, 13 companies formed the Kraton Guard Regiment.
-The changes in the newer version include changes to dress uniforms, ceremonial weapons, the number of personnel and recruitment techniques.
+The changes in the newer version include changes to dress uniforms, ceremonial weapons, the number of personnel, and recruitment techniques.

-The ten companies (two battalions) of the Kraton Guard Regiment can be seen by the public at least three times a year, at the Garebeg Mulud, Garebeg Besar and Garebeg Syawal ceremonies, in the alun-alun of Keraton Ngayogyakarta Hadiningrat.
+The ten companies (two battalions) of the Kraton Guard Regiment can be seen by the public at least three times a year, at the Garebeg Mulud, Garebeg Besar, and Garebeg Syawal ceremonies, in the alun-alun of Keraton Ngayogyakarta Hadiningrat.
 These ten companies are reinforced by the two companies of the Royal Guard Battalion of Pakualaman.
 When combined, the RGB serves as the unofficial 3rd (reserve) Battalion of the regiment for events around Yogyakarta City and the Yogyakarta Special Region.
-The 10 companies consist of around 90 active personnel and each are organized into a platoon of musketeers (carrying Lee-Enfields and Beretta BM59s) and lancers each.
+The 10 companies consist of around 90 active personnel and each is organized into a platoon of musketeers (carrying Lee-Enfields and Beretta BM59s) and lancers each.
 The companies are: